microsoft/terraform-provider-azuredevops/website/docs/d/serviceendpoint_generic_v2.html.markdown

 In addition to the arguments listed above, the following attributes are exported:

+* `shared_project_ids` - The list of project IDs where the service endpoint is shared.
 * `id` - The ID of the service endpoint.
 * `type` - The type of the service endpoint.
 * `description` - The description of the service endpoint.